learnbyexample/learn_gnused/gnu_sed.md

 ## Print command

 To **p**rint the filtered lines, use the `p` command.
 But, recall that all input lines are printed by default.
-So, this command is typically used in combination with the `-n` option, which would turn off the default printing.
+So, this command is typically used in combination with the `-n` option, which turns off the default printing.

 ```bash
 $ cat rhymes.txt